Dimitris112/lets-cook-pp2/README.md

     - [Github Pages](#via-github-pages)
 - ## [Credits](#credits)

 # Purpose of the project
 - The purpose of the project is a website called "Let's Cook" that serves as a recipe finder.
 The project aims to provide users with a platform to search, browse, and discover recipes based on various criteria such as keywords, categories, and alphabetical order.
 Additionally, users can save locally their favorite recipes for future reference.

 ## User stories
 ## Features
+ - ### **DISCLAIMER**
+ The speech which reads the details of the recipes works **ONLY** in browsers that include `Web Speech API`.
+Click here for more information -> [WebSpeech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)

+ The scrollbar effects / colors will be visible only to browsers that include the `::-webkit-scrollbar`.
+Here's the link for more information -> [Webkit Scrollbar](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar)

 ## Future Features

 ## Typography and color scheme